Glossary

 Fresh scrutiny

-The check and recount of ballot papers (that were counted in polling places on election night) after polling day by AEC staff.
+The check and recount of ballot papers after election day by AEC staff.

 Funding and Disclosure